 The Swedish oat-milk company ‘Oatly’ picked up on the way characters are composed to come up with a new ‘character’ for their publicity campaign in East Asia (greenqueen, campaignasia).
-In Chinese, we write cow-milk with two characters, as 牛奶.
-The characters and radicals involved are:
+In Chinese, we write cow-milk with two characters, as 牛奶, where 牛 means ‘cow’ and 奶 means ‘milk’.

-Oatly reasoned that they could describe ‘plant-based milk’ by composing a new character: remove the character 牛 for cow, and combine the radical for plant, ⺾, and the character for ‘from female’, 奶, that has taken the meaning of ‘milk’.
+Oatly reasoned that they could describe ‘plant-based milk’ by composing a new character: start with 牛奶 for ‘cow milk’, then remove the character 牛 for ‘cow’ and, finally, add the radical ⺾ for ‘plant’.
 The result is

 This is not an official character; we would not be able to find it in a dictionary, nor there is a way to type it, nor a way to pronounce it.
 Still, its visual meaning as ‘plant-based milk’ would be clear to anyone that can read these characters and radicals, so it makes sense as a way to raise awareness and introduce the product.
 Characters, indeed, are made up of simpler components, and we can decompose them as a way to help us memorize them and write them in the correct order and with the correct strokes.
 Good luck to ‘Oatly’ on their quest for a more sustainable planet.

 Every kanji is either a radical, or has a radical; if it has a radical, we can remove it and be left with a simpler character that we can break into simpler kanjis and radicals; if we so desire, we can repeat this process until we are left with only a single-stroke component.